York (explorer): Washington Irving's report

 None of the information in Clark's letters was known to the general public in the 19th and 20th centuries.
 During that long period, a report by Washington Irving provided the only account of York's later life.
 By then a successful writer, Irving visited Clark at his home near St. Louis in 1832.
 Irving may have been the one to ask about York, as his account labels York "the hero of the expedition", which Clark is unlikely to have stated:

 His slaves—set them free—one he placed at a ferry—another on a farm, giving him land, horses, &c.—a third he gave a large wagon & team of 6 horses to ply between Nashville and Richmond.
 They all repented & wanted to come back.

 The wagoner was York, the hero of the Missouri expedition & adviser of the Indians.
 He could not get up early enough in the morning—his horses were ill kept—two died—the others grew poor.
 He sold them, was cheated—entered into service—fared ill.
 Damn this freedom, said York.
 I have never had a happy day since I got it.
 He determined to go back to his old master—set off for S^{t} Louis, but was taken with the cholera in Tennessee & died.
 Some of the traders think they have met traces of York's crowd, on the Missouri.

 Historians have been unable to verify these claims.
 Manumission of a slave was a formal process that required documentation.
 No known documents exist confirming that Clark ever freed York.
 According to Darrell Millner, there is nothing to corroborate any of these claims, and York's alleged desire to return to slavery "lacks historical foundation".
 Clark's story is self-serving and reflects pro-slavery arguments that Africans were happy to be slaves and could not lead successful lives as free people.
 Millner further states that it is "much more likely" that York was never freed.

 The Black man living with the Crow Indians

-Zenas Leonard was a fur trader who in 1839 published a memoir of his travels over several years throughout the upper West.
+Zenas Leonard was a fur trader who in 1839 published a memoir of his travels in 1832 - 1834 with the Joseph Walker expedition throughout the upper West and into California.
 Modern scholars consider it highly reliable.
-(He was the first to see and publish a description of the huge redwood trees of the Pacific coast.)
+(He was the first to see and publish a description of the huge Giant Sequoia (Sequoiadendron giganteum) in what is now the Calaveras Big Trees Grove State Park on Highway 4 in the Sierra Nevada of California.
 Leonard reported meeting twice, once outbound and again when returning, "a negro man" living well among the Crows of what is today north-central Wyoming, who purportedly said he had returned from St. Louis after first visiting the area with Lewis and Clark.
 The identity of this Black man has been subject to much speculation.
 Three passages in Leonard's memoir mention him.